Schindler's List: Plot

-As the Jewish workers are transported by train to Brünnlitz, the women and girls are mistakenly redirected to Auschwitz-Birkenau; Schindler bribes Rudolf Höss, commandant of Auschwitz, for their release.
+As the Jewish workers are transported by train to Brünnlitz, the women and girls are mistakenly redirected to Auschwitz-Birkenau; Schindler bribes Rudolf Höss, the commandant of Auschwitz, for their release.
 At the new factory, Schindler forbids the SS guards from entering the production area without permission and encourages the Jews to observe the Sabbath.
 Over the next seven months, he spends his fortune bribing Nazi officials and buying shell casings from other companies.
-Due to Schindler's machinations, the factory does not produce any usable armaments.
+Due to Schindler's machinations, the factory produces no usable armaments.
 He runs out of money in 1945, just as Germany surrenders.

 As a Nazi Party member and war profiteer, Schindler must flee the advancing Red Army to avoid capture.
 The SS guards at the factory have been ordered to kill the Jewish workforce, but Schindler persuades them not to do so.
 Bidding farewell to his workers, he prepares to head west, hoping to surrender to the Americans.
-The workers give him a signed statement attesting to his role in saving Jewish lives and present him with a ring engraved with a Talmudic quotation: "Whoever saves one life saves the world entire".
+The workers give him a signed statement attesting to his role in saving Jewish lives and present him with a ring engraved with a Talmudic paraphrase: "Whoever saves one life saves the world entire."
 Schindler breaks down in tears, feeling he should have done more, and is comforted by the workers before he and his wife leave in their car.
-When the Schindlerjuden awaken the next morning, a Soviet soldier announces that they have been liberated.
-The Jews then walk to a nearby town.
+When the Schindlerjuden awaken the next morning, a mounted Soviet officer announces they have been liberated but warns them not to go east because "they hate you there."
+The Jews then walk into the countryside.

-An epilogue reveals that Göth was convicted of crimes against humanity and executed via hanging, while Schindler's marriage and businesses failed following the war.
-In the present, many of the surviving Schindlerjuden and the actors portraying them visit Schindler's grave and place stones on its marker (a traditional Jewish sign of respect for the dead), after which Liam Neeson lays two roses.
+An epilogue reveals that Göth was executed via hanging for crimes against humanity; Schindler and his wife were declared Righteous Among the Nations and a tree was planted in his honor in the Garden of the Righteous Among the Nations.
+Many of the surviving Schindlerjuden and the actors portraying them visit Schindler's grave and place stones on its marker (a traditional Jewish sign of respect for the dead), after which Liam Neeson lays two roses.